complate/complate.github.io/content/what-is-jsx.md

-We also provide the [complate-dom](https://github.com/complate/complate-dom) implementation whose `createElement` implementation uses the Browser API in order to create DOM Elements which are rendered on the client.
+We also provide the [complate-dom](https://github.com/complate/complate-dom) implementation whose tiny `createElement` implementation uses the browsers' API in order to create DOM Elements which are rendered on the client.